sweattep/modern_quotes/README.md

 >if i had a job before the dawn of the internet, the typewriter, and the calculator, what would it be?

+>being forgotten is a function of time

+>Everything in the physical world is a race against two things: time and circumstances

 >tell me a story, and it will live in my heart forever.

 >Sometimes the old ways are best